klarna-incubator/platform-colors/README.md

 [![License][license-image]][license-url]
 [![Developed at Klarna][klarna-image]][klarna-url]

 Using colors from the underlying platform primitives is powerful, but maintaining it when targeting multiple platforms is quite cumbersome.
-This CLI you can generate colors and entrypoint for both iOS, Android, and Web with ease.
+With this CLI you can generate colors and entrypoint for both iOS, Android, and Web with ease.

 Under the hood we are using [`PlatformColor`](https://reactnative.dev/docs/platformcolor) on React Native and [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) on web.